zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 An example, an audience with good taste enjoying a performance.
 The audience does not have the training of the performers, but there is mutual respect and each understands what is best and good in the other, for the other in the other's sake.

-Then you could form a polis without people being morally equal.
+Then you could form a polis without all people being morally equal.

 What is virtue?
 It's a disposition / inclination to act towards certain ends and avoid other ends.